 In accordance with ASC 360-10, "Accounting for the Impairment or Disposal of Long-Lived Assets," long-lived assets, such as property, plant and equipment and purchased intangibles subject to amortization are reviewed for impairment whenever events or changes in circumstances indicate that the carrying value of an asset may not be recoverable.
 The amount of any impairment is measured as the difference between the carrying value and the fair value of the impaired asset.
-During the year ended December 31, 2016, the Company determined certain long-lived assets related to the legacy platform and purchased intangibles of technology licenses to be impaired.
-The write-off of net book value of these assets, of approximately \$0.2 million and \$2.6 million, was included in restructuring costs and general and administrative expenses, respectively.
+We do not have any long-lived assets, including intangible assets, which it considered to be impaired.

-Income Taxes
+Income taxes

 Income taxes are accounted for under the asset and liability method.
 Under this method, deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences are expected to become deductible.
 We consider the scheduled reversal of deferred tax liabilities, projected future taxable income and tax planning strategies in making this assessment.
 We include interest accrued on the underpayment of income taxes in interest expense and penalties, if any, related to unrecognized tax benefits in general and administrative expenses.
 We recorded a valuation allowance as we considered our cumulative loss in recent years as a significant piece of negative evidence.
-During the year ended December 31, 2016, the valuation allowance recorded was \$12.1 million.
+During the year ended December 31, 2015, the valuation recorded was \$15.8 million.